praveens-git-bit/Ignite-Lab-2023/getStarted.md

 #

-**Note:** If you are facing any issue while opening something in the JumpVM/Bastion like downloading html file, press *ctrl + Shift + R* to resolve the issue.
+`Note: If you are facing any issue while opening something in the JumpVM/Bastion like downloading html file, press *ctrl + Shift + R* or refresh the main browser page to resolve the issue.`

 ![Started.](GetStarted/Issue1.png)